Eshku/Indirect/README.md

 **Query Iteration Methods:**

-The primary way to iterate over entities is `query.iter()`, which yields `Chunk` objects, allowing systems to process data in cache-friendly blocks.
+Primary way to iterate over entities is `query.iter()`, which yields `Chunk` objects, allowing systems to process data in cache-friendly blocks.

 - **Normal Iteration**: Yields all `Chunk`s from archetypes that structurally match the query.
 - **Reactive Iteration**: If `react` is used, `query.iter()` only yields `Chunk`s where a `react` component has been modified.
 Inside the loop, `query.hasChanged(chunk, indexInChunk)` can check if a specific entity's reactive components have changed.

 ### System Loop

 Systems are classes that encapsulate game logic.
 They operate on entities that possess a specific set of components, processing their data each frame.
-The core logic of a system resides within its `update` method.
+Core logic of a system resides within its `update` method.

-A system's constructor is the ideal place to get references to managers, set up queries, and cache component Type IDs for use in the hot path.
+A system's constructor is the ideal place to get references to managers, set up queries, and cache component Type IDs for use in hot path.

 `Update` method receives `deltaTime` (time elapsed since last frame) and `currentTick`.
 Within this method, systems typically iterate over entities that match their defined queries.